fortytw2/dockertest/README.md

 }
 ```

 It should be trivial to adapt the above bits to work just as well from a
 `TestMain` function, if you want to avoid running a new container for each
 individual test function - subtests also help here.

+### Docker-machine host

+Note that dockertest will give priority to the `DOCKER_MACHINE_NAME` when looking for your container address and will fallback to `localhost` if it fails to find it.

 # License